okhlybov/mclone/README.md

 employing portable storage as a "shuttle" or a "ferry".

 All in all the synchronization task boils down to copying or synchronizing the contents of two local directories.
-However, since portable storage is involved, the actual file paths may change between synchronizations as a storage device can be mounted under different mount points on *NIX system or change the disk drive on Windows system.
+However, since portable storage is involved, the actual file paths may change between synchronizations as a storage can be mounted under different mount points on *NIX system or change the disk drive on Windows system.

-While the Rclone itself is a great tool for local file synchronization, typing the command line for execution in this case becomes tedious and error prone where the possible cost of error is a backup corruption due to wrong paths or misspelled flags.
+While the Rclone itself is a great tool for local file synchronization, typing command line to be executed in this case becomes tedious and error prone where possible cost of error is a backup corruption due to wrong paths or misspelled flags.

 This is where the Mclone comes in.
-It is designed to automatize the Rclone synchronization process by memorizing the command line options and detecting the proper source and destination locations wherever they are.
+It is designed to automatize the Rclone synchronization process by memorizing command line options and detecting proper source and destination locations wherever they are.

 ## Installation